Breast Feeding at the Work Site

 - Vice President and Chief Human Resources Officer

 I. POLICY AND GENERAL STATEMENT

-The University of Texas Health Science Center at Houston ("university") recognizes the benefits of breast feeding and has implemented and supports strategies and facilities in support of work site breast feeding in accordance with federal and state law.
-This support includes providing the work place flexibility required to schedule time to express milk; facilities that allow privacy for expressing milk; access to a clean, safe water source for washing hands and breast pumping equipment; and access to a hygienic storage alternative for the breast milk.
+The University of Texas Health Science Center at Houston ("University") recognizes the benefits of breast feeding and has implemented and supports strategies and facilities in support of work site breast feeding in accordance with federal and state law.
+This support includes providing the work place flexibility required to schedule time to express milk; facilities (including a space other than a bathroom/restroom) that allow privacy for expressing milk; access to a clean, safe water source for washing hands and breast pumping equipment; and access to a hygienic storage alternative for the breast milk.

-Supervisors are required to provide a reasonable amount of break time for an employee to express breast milk for her nursing child for one year after the child’s birth each time such employee has need to express milk.
-Supervisors may agree to continue to allow a nursing mother a reasonable amount of break time to express breast milk past the first birthday of the child as long as the business needs of the department are met.
+Supervisors are required to provide a reasonable amount of break time for an as needed duration for an employee to express breast milk for her nursing child for up to one year after the child’s birth each time such employee has need to express milk.

 The amount of break time needed will vary based on factors such as the location of the space and the steps reasonably necessary to express breast milk, such as pump setup.
 Breaks to express milk are unpaid unless (a) the employee is exempt, (b) the non-exempt employee works during the break or is not completely relieved of duty, or (c) the employee uses an ordinary paid break period to express breast milk.

 Guidance regarding how to account for the break time used by employees who express breast milk can be found on the UTH Employee Assistance Programs website.